slsa-framework/slsa/README.md

 [feedback form].
 SLSA is being developed as part of the [OpenSSF Digital Identity WG](https://github.com/ossf/wg-digital-identity-attestation).

-### How to get started

-Currently, SLSA Level 1 standards are approaching completion, and developers are invited to follow the directions linked below to secure their projects at this entry level.
-SLSA Levels 2 through 4 are in development, and we welcome feedback as we try to reach industry consensus on the security requirements mandated for each level.

-**Developers:** For instructions on how to produce SLSA-compliant software…[TODO link]
-For updates about major SLSA developments and instructions on how to meet the upcoming standards for SLSA Levels 2 through 4, please sign up on this [TODO list] for release announcements.

-**Consumers**: For instructions on how to verify that software is SLSA-compliant….
-[TODO link]

-**Implementers: **For detailed requirements of how source and build systems can meet higher levels of SLSA-compliance… [TODO link]

 ## Why SLSA?

 Supply chain integrity attacks—unauthorized modifications to software